 The Occupational Therapy program participates in the Occupational Therapy Centralized Application Service (OTCAS).
 Applicants for the program must submit an OTCAS application.
-A completed application must be received by the program from OTCAS no later than Jan.
-15. The priority application due date is Dec.
-1. Information can be found at otcas.org.
+A completed application must be received by the program from OTCAS A completed application must be received by the program from OTCAS between August 1st and December 15th.
+Deadline for application submission is extended until December 15th.
+Applications will not be accepted past the December 15th deadline.
+Information can be found at otcas.org.

 Additional admission requirements include: